davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Working with Web Data in R - Chapter 1 (Downloading Files and Using API Clients)
 * DataCamp_Insights_v003_a captures Working with Web Data in R - Chapter 2 (Using httr to Interact with API Directly)
 * DataCamp_Insights_v003_a captures Working with Web Data in R - Chapter 3 (Handling JSON and XML)
+* DataCamp_Insights_v003_a captures Working with Web Data in R - Chapter 4 (Web Scraping with XPATH)